 Any/all concerns regarding COVID-19 exposure must be reported to ES as soon as possible.
 Should one of our instructors be exposed to COVID-19, ES will notify all the affected families as soon as possible.

 Positive COVID-19 results need to be reported to ES immediately, as others in the ES community may be impacted.
 Students who test positive must learn remotely for a period of at least 5 days, and may return to in-person learning after they are without a fever for 24 hours (without the use of fever-reducing medications) and have all other symptoms improving (aside from a loss of taste and/or smell).

 Should an ES instructor test positive for COVID-19, ES will notify all the affected families same day and temporarily transition all affected students to remote learning (or in person with another instructor) for at least 5 days.
 The instructor will be able to restart in-person appointments once he or she has been without a fever for at least 24 hours (without the use of a fever-reducing medication) and shows improvement for all other symptoms.

 Yes.
-As the pandemic continues to evolve and new guidance is offered by health officials, these safety guidelines can be changed at any time.
+As new guidance is offered by health officials, these safety guidelines can be changed at any time.
 All current ES families will be kept apprised of any changes.